Painted buttonquail: Taxonomy

-The possibly-extinct New Caledonian buttonquail (Turnix novaecaledoniae) of New Caledonia was formerly considered conspecific, but was split as a distinct species by the IOC in 2021.
+The possibly-extinct New Caledonian buttonquail (Turnix novaecaledoniae) of New Caledonia was formerly considered a third subspecies, but was split as a distinct species by the IOC in 2021.

 Description

 The painted buttonquail is about 19 to 20 cm long.
 It is a ground-dwelling bird and is found in grassy forests and woodlands.
 It feeds on insects and seeds, and the males incubate the eggs for a fortnight and then care for the young.

 The female is the more brightly coloured of the sexes.
 Her eyes are red, and her crown, face and breast are flecked with white.
 Her shoulders are chestnut with thin white streaking above them.
 The male is slightly smaller and duller in colour.

 Distribution and habitat

 The painted buttonquail is native to Australia.
 Its range extends from Queensland southwards to New South Wales, Victoria, South Australia and Tasmania.
 A separate population is present in the southwestern part of Western Australia.
 The subspecies Turnix varius scintillans is endemic to the Houtman Abrolhos islands off the west coast of Australia.

 The painted buttonquail became established on Rottnest Island around 2002.